neevek/rstun/README.md

             Password of the tunnel server

     -c, --cert <CERT>
-            Path to the certificate file in DER format, if empty, a self-signed certificate with the domain "localhost" will be used [default: ]
+            Path to the certificate file, if empty, a self-signed certificate with the domain "localhost" will be used [default: ]

     -k, --key <KEY>
-            Path to the key file in DER format, can be empty if no cert is provided [default: ]
+            Path to the key file, can be empty if no cert is provided [default: ]

     -t, --threads <THREADS>
             Threads to run async tasks [default: 0]